 Job salaries in Germany

 The minimum wage in Germany is set each year.
-As of January 2020 it stands at €9.35 an hour, which currently places it 5th among EU countries.
+As of January 2020 it stands at €9.35 an hour, which currently places it fifth among EU countries.

 Average monthly earnings in Germany are €4,021, however this varies across sectors, regions and gender.
 The gender pay gap is 21% as of 2018.

-Read more in our guide to minimum wages and average salaries in Germany.
+Read more in our guide to average salaries in Germany.

 Work culture in Germany